An appeal is a procedure through which an awarding organisation, or an approved centre may be challenged on the outcome of a decision made.

 An approved centre can apply to an awarding organisation to add to the list of qualification they offer.

-A document that contains information regarding a qualification, including the qualification content, structure, assessment and internal quality assurance arrangements.assurance arrangements for nationally accredited qualifications.
+A document that contains information regarding a qualification, including the qualification content, structure, assessment and internal quality assurance arrangements for nationally recognised qualifications.

 These are any changes, alterations or accommodations that can be made for learners who have an additional learning need or disability.